310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Midori frownshake %}
-“Ehhh, that’d be such a pain, it’d just exhaust me further… Please just go on your own, or at least without me.”
+“Ehhh, that’s such a pain, it’d just exhaust me further… Please just go on your own, or at least without me.”
 {% endbubble %}

 {% bubble Shinobu worried %}